 The way there began on a well maintained trail called Siphon Draw (Trail #53).
 The approach to the huge, jutting rock formations was tame.
 Meandering around cacti and across several small dry washes, the trail led to the foot of the formations.
 Here, the ascent began.
 Still a relatively nice trail, I followed it for another half mile or so to a huge chunk of slick rock worn smooth by repeated floods.
 This was the basin.
 And now the real fun began.
 After the basin, the trail is no longer maintained.
 A path is marked with blue and white dots spray painted on rocks, but they are pretty tough to spot.
-The hike becomes more of a scramble.
-I climbed boulders and scrambled up scree slopes, steadily getting higher and higher up.
+The hike becomes more of a scramble up scree slopes and climbing around boulders.
+Steadily I the trail rose higher and higher up.
 As I approached a group of three middle aged hikers and was about to pass them, the guy in the front of the pack suddenly jumped back.
 “OH SHIT,” he yelled, almost falling backwards.
-Ever curious, I bypassed the women and asked “What is it?”
+“What is it, man?”

 “A fuckin’ Rattesnake!”